Layr-Labs/eigenlayer-contracts/docs/permissions/KeyRegistrar.md

 To rotate a key, an operator must deregister from the operatorSet, wait until it is not slashable, deregister its key, and then register a new key.
 If the operator was not slashable, it can rotate its key without a delay.

+Alternatively, the `rotateKey` function performs an atomic deregister+register.
+Rotation is allowed even if the operator is slashable.

 ```mermaid
 sequenceDiagram
     participant OP as Operator